IraAngeles-IBM/istio101/observe-telemetry/README.md

     kube-wdc07-cr1b3398b985d84e9b8e9544a91d61428a-w2   169.61.73.142   10.191.9.71   b2c.4x16.encrypted   normal   Ready    wdc07   1.11.8_1547
     ```

-    Combine one of the public IPs and the port together to access the service.
-For example: `169.61.73.131:32075`
+    Combine one of the public IPs and the port together and add `/kiali` to access the service.
+For example: `169.61.73.131:32075/kiali`

 4. Click on the web preview icon and select port 8084 to access the Kiali dashboard.
 Login with the following username/password: admin/admin.